jetstream-cloud/js2docs/docs/general/policies.md

 ### Allocation Related Policies

-Jetstream2 requires an active XSEDE allocation for access.
+Jetstream2 requires an active ACCESS allocation for access.
 If your allocation expires you will no longer be able to access Jetstream2 or your resources.
-Presently, XSEDE warns PIs monthly, starting at 3 months until allocation expiration, and at the time of expiration.
+Presently, ACCESS warns PIs monthly, starting at 3 months until allocation expiration, and at the time of expiration.

 Jetstream2 policy is that we will do the following when allocations expire: